zjrohrbach/markdown-wkshts/Physics-Agenda.md

 **If absent:**

  1. Follow along with the calculation in [this video][vid].
-You don't need to turn in anything from this.
+You don't need to turn in anything from this. (*video to be posted after 3rd period*)
  2. Complete the [PhET Lab][phet] and **turn it in**

 Homework